 Did you know...

-The most common injury during the M 6.7 Northridge earthquake in California in 1994 was glass in peoples feet?
+The most common injury during the M6.7 Northridge California earthquake in 1994 was glass in peoples feet?
 FEET INJURIES.
 How sad.
 Even if nothing else is in your bed kits, please at least put shoes in there.
 Shoes must be within arms reach.
 Following a big earthquake, such as the Northridge earthquake, windows are going to be broken and glass is going to be all over the place.
 The last thing you want to deal with during the immediate aftermath of an earthquake is your 9 year old (I have one of them) running into your room and not only panicked from the earthquake, but screaming because their feet are bleeding profusely from broken shards of glass.
 And good luck getting medical attention immediately following a large earthquake.
 Now you've got a serious problem on your hands.
 My kids know that the first thing they do is grab their kits, turn on their led lanterns, and put their shoes on.
 If there is nothing else you follow, please take just a couple minutes and make sure your kids have a bed kit and that they know how and when to use them.
 Have them run through it occasionally (with the lights off)...it will build their confidence.
 This is also a great opportunity to go over with them what to do during and after an earthquake.

 It is almost always the case that the adults are helping the children, and therefore, the adult bed kits are much more entailed than the children bed kits, but by all means, build these up how you feel necessary for your family.
 This will take very little time to prepare and demonstrate to your family, so please take this time to do it.
 I've also created a youtube video talking about this.
 You can see it here:

 Shoes- This is an absolute MUST.
 Shoes are the whole purpose of the bed kit.
 You do not want to be running through the house in the dark after an earthquake in bare feet.
 Broken glass will be everywhere.
 Put an old pair of shoes in your kits so you know they will be ready whenever you need them.

 Flashlight with batteries- This is a quick grab and go.
-I store my batteries in my flashlight so I know it is ready to go.
+I store my batteries in my flashlight so I know it is always ready to go.
 But if you do this, make sure you check the batteries periodically.
 If forgotten about, they will eventually die and corrode and possibly ruin your light.
 Bed kit and night stand lights are the only lights I keep in a ready state.
 Following an emergency in the middle of the night is not the time to be fumbling around looking for flashlights or putting batteries in your flashlight.
 Know where they are and know that they are ready.